 Documentation for submitted expenditures is required as part of the reimbursement process.
 All reports are on an accrual basis.
 Electronic copies will be accepted and may be emailed to Cheryl Bell Jarman, Grants Accountant, at Cheryl.Jarman@accs.edu.
-Physical copies may be mailed to ACCS, Finance Division ATTN: Cheryl Bell Jarman P. O. Box 302130, Montgomery, AL 36103-2130 but are not necessary for reimbursement.
-The following provides instructions regarding completion of the PO/Contract Requisition, Monthly Remittance Report (Invoice) and Monthly Detail Report:
+Physical copies are requested for the first submission and may be mailed to ACCS, Finance Division ATTN: Cheryl Bell Jarman P. O. Box 302130, Montgomery, AL 36103-2130.
+The following provides instructions regarding completion of the PO/Contract Requisition, Monthly Remittance Report (Invoice), and Monthly Detail Report:

-- 1. Enter all information on the Detail tab and totals will populate to the Monthly Remittance Report tab. - 2.
-Fill in reporting period as MM/DD/YY-MM/DD/YY. - 3.
-Invoice number format: FYMONTH (19-20Oct). - 4.
-For each category enter reporting expenses in the Amount Requested Column and update the Expended Column. - 5.
-If there are funds in the YTD column (L) then you will need to take the YTD amount for each applicable line and copy the number, not the formula, into the corresponding Expended column cell. - 6.
-Remove any remaining Amount Requested funds and enter the current reporting period amount requested for reimbursement for the corresponding contract and budget line item.

-- 7. Include in documentation: - a.
+- 1. Enter all information on the Detail tab and totals will populate to the Monthly Invoice tab. - 2.
+Fill in the reporting period as MM/DD/YY-MM/DD/YY. - 3.
+Fill in the Invoice number as FY MONTH (19-20 OCT).
+Use a 3-letter abbreviation for all months except those spelled with exactly 4 letters.
+Use all 4 letters for months spelled with exactly 4 letters (June and July). - 4.
+For each category enter allowable expenses for the reporting period in the Amount Requested column and update the corresponding cell in the Workspace (Expenditures Prior to this Invoice) column (L). - 5.
+If you are revising your last submitted invoice to complete a new invoice and there are funds in the Total Expended column (L) then take the amount for each applicable line and copy the number, not the formula, into the corresponding cell in the Workspace (Expenditures Prior to this Invoice) column. - 6.
+Remove any prior Amount Requested funds and enter the current reporting period amount requested for reimbursement for the corresponding contract and budget line item. - 7.
+Include in the documentation: - a.
 Salaries/Benefits- include Payroll register no SSN's, please. - b.
-Travel- all required documentation by your institution for pre-approval and expense report. - c.
-Marketing, Materials/Supplies and Equipment- Purchase order and invoices - 8.
-Scholarships/Grant Award- (if applicable) Report of all recipients for the reporting period to include amount awarded and date of award.
+Travel- all required documentation by your institution for pre-approval, expense report, and reimbursement. - c.
+Marketing, Materials/Supplies, and Equipment- Purchase order, invoices, receipts, and payment verifications. - 8.
+Scholarships/Grant Award- (if applicable) Summary Listing of all recipients for the reporting period to include amount awarded and date of award, copy of each recipient's application for student support funding, copy of award notification from college to the student, and copy of disbursement method (check, gift card, etc.).

-Reimbursements for project related activities should be submitted monthly by the 15th day of the following month to the Grants Accountant Cheryl Bell Jarman.
+Reimbursements for project-related activities should be submitted monthly by the 15th day of the following month to the Grants Accountant Cheryl Bell Jarman.
 Within 45 days of receipt of each request for reimbursement, ACCS will review the reported sub-recipient costs and provide reimbursement for all the reasonable, necessary, allowable, and allocable costs.